SuperPower/hugo_website/content/docs/rpi/description.md

 {{<image src="/rpi/desc_15.png" >}}

-## Previous Overview

-### Block Diagram
+### Microcontroller

-{{< new_button href="https://drive.google.com/drive/folders/1bbdN6MEDIAA9Wnlnko5vWSpzcss-Ae2l" text="reference design in gdrive" >}}

-{{< svg-pan-zoom "/rpi/RPi Block Diagram - R1.svg" >}}

-The Super Power RPi edition is a battery backup unit for the Raspberry Pi single board computer.
-It is meant to work with the Raspberry Pi 3 and 4.
+With the goal of providing a robust option to the user, a mid-range ST microcontroller was selected, the STM32F412.
+The ST series was selected for several reasons including a well-developed HAL which would allow easy change to a different MCU if needed, well supported development environment, and ease of implementation to the hardware.

+An ATTiny85 footprint was also included as a backup MCU, in case the ST was not a feasible solution and to provide a second option for users.

-### Design
+### PCB Design

-The design is based on the bq25895 charger IC and the TPS61088 boost converter IC.
-It also integrates an STM32F412 microcontroller to provide timing and control independent of the Raspberry Pi.

-The bq25895 provides some specific benefits for this project.
-It has a low series resistance in it's FET, so the resistance between the battery and the boost converter is quite low.
-It also automatically negotiates higher power USB charging.
-Finally, it has significant internal monitoring, which eliminates the need for external components such as an ADC.

-The STM32F412 was selected as it has quite a few internal peripherals to choose from.
-It also has a built in RTC, which allows for maintaining time even between power cycles.

-In addition to the STM32, the footprint for an ATTiny85 was provided, but not populated, such that if anyone wants to use that series of MCU, they are able.

-### Physical Form Factor

-The Super Power RPi takes the shape of a Pi HAT PCB.
-It is designed to be used as either a traditional HAT, or in an underslung configuration.

-The traditional HAT makes electrical connections using the 40-pin header and it is secured using the mounting holes at the 4 corners.

-The underslung configuration also uses the mounting holes, but makes the electrical connections using pogo-pins.
-The pogo-pins connect to the 5V, GND, and I2C pins.
-The standoffs to be used are ____mm tall.
+The PCB was designed as a 2 layer board in order to minimize cost.
+Power planes were used to reduce the resistance on the high current nodes, and a ground plane was used on the bottom layer.
+The smallest passive is an 0402, again to minimize any cost adders.
+Additionally anything below 0402 requires a very delicate touch to rework and specialized equipment, so that was avoided.
+Also, certain passives were intentionally oversized to 0603 or larger, as they were anticipated to be re-worked by users.

+The team discussed the possibility of making hand-solderability a design goal, but because that greatly limits the selection of battery charger and boost converter ICs, that goal was put aside.

 ### Use Cases

 Generally speaking, any situation that needs a Raspberry Pi to operate on batteries can be a potential use-case for this design.

 More specifically, the following use cases were considered:

 1. Uninterruptable Power Supply (UPS).
-In cases where there is a potential power interruption, the Superpower provides backup power so the Raspberry Pi does not have an unexpected restart.
+In cases where there is a potential power interruption, the Superpower provides continuous power so the Raspberry Pi does not have an unexpected restart.
 2. Portable Pi.
 In cases where it is desirable to have a portable Pi or a Pi that will operate for extended periods of time using something other than "commercial power mains", such as amateur radio Field Day competitions.
 This can be used to provide a computer that meets this criteria.

+### Known Issues with V1 of Leto PCB

+1. Wrong footprint used for U5.

+### V2 changes (To be implemented)

+1. Add footprint for external oscillator for STM32.
+2. Move LDO onto its own sheet.
+3. Consider moving I2C connector to I2C2 port.

 ### Potential future versions

-1. Build a specific version that includes a solar MPPT IC.
+1. Version to support Solar panels with MPPT.
+2. Version to support more than 1S battery configuration.

 [github readme](https://github.com/SensorsIot/SuperPower/tree/master/SuperPower-RPi)